 Why is This Important?

 These are only five of many theories that attempt to explain the leadership gap in the C-suite.
 Possible solutions to overcome these challenges included mentoring, creating a pro-diversity climate within the organization, obtaining the support of leadership and the board of directors and creating programs specifically catering to aspiring women leaders.
-These are all pieces of the puzzle; however, unless the system in which recruiting senior leaders change, a diverse leadership will continue to be a good idea and not a reality.
-Changing the succession planning process of which leaders are selected in a firm may accelerate an increase in the number of women leaders in the C-Suite.
+These are all pieces of the puzzle; however, unless the system in which recruiting senior leaders change, a diverse leadership will continue to be only a good idea and not a reality.
+Intentionally changing the succession planning process of which leaders are selected in a firm may accelerate an increase in the number of women leaders in the C-Suite.

 Bosak, J., & Sczesny, S. (2011).
 Gender bias in leader selection?
 Evidence from a hiring simulation study.
 Sex Roles, 65, 234-242. doi:10.1007/s11199-011-0012-7.